Drainage basin: Endorheic drainage basins

-Endorheic drainage basins are inland basins that do not drain to an ocean.
-Around 18% of all land drains to endorheic lakes or seas or sinks.
-The largest of these consists of much of the interior of Asia, which drains into the Caspian Sea, the Aral Sea, and numerous smaller lakes.
+Endorheic basin are inland basins that do not drain to an ocean.
+Endorheic basins cover around 18% of the Earth's land.
+Some endorheic basins drain to an Endorheic lake or Inland sea.
+Many of these lakes are ephemeral or vary dramatically in size depending on climate and inflow.
+If water evaporates or infiltrates into the ground at its terminus, the area can go by several names, such playa, salt flat, dry lake, or alkali sink.

+The largest endorheic basins are in Central Asia, including the Caspian Sea, the Aral Sea, and numerous smaller lakes.
 Other endorheic regions include the Great Basin in the United States, much of the Sahara Desert, the drainage basin of the Okavango River (Kalahari Basin), highlands near the African Great Lakes, the interiors of Australia and the Arabian Peninsula, and parts in Mexico and the Andes.
 Some of these, such as the Great Basin, are not single drainage basins but collections of separate, adjacent closed basins.

-In endorheic bodies of standing water where evaporation is the primary means of water loss, the water is typically more saline than the oceans.
+In endorheic bodies of water where evaporation is the primary means of water loss, the water is typically more saline than the oceans.
 An extreme example of this is the Dead Sea.